Introduction to 'Creating your online brand'

 What is your online brand?
 It’s everything your organisation does online.
 From your social media platforms and website, to the comments you post on online reviews.
 How your customers see your organisation is key to its success.

 Your online brand is your shop window.
 Make sure it appeals to your customer and what they are looking for.
-It should tell them exactly what they should expect if they walk through the door and why they should come on in.
+It should tell them exactly what they should expect if they walk through the door and why they should buy from you.

 In this lesson, you’ll learn how to create a strong, consistent online brand.
 From setting up or improving a website, to boosting your social media presence.
 You’ll find out how to improve your brand across your range of channels.

-• Explain the benefits of having an effective online brand
+- The benefits of having an effective online brand.

-• Design your online brand around your goals and audience
+- How to design your online brand around your goals and audience.

-• Create a plan for improving your online channel presence
+- How to create a plan for improving your online presence.

 Chapter 1